 - 70 years for a literary, dramatic, musical or artistic work - most papers, reports and research outputs fall within this category.

 - 50 years from the end of the year created or, if published, 70 years from the end of the year it as published for sound recordings.

 - 25 years for typographical arrangements or published editions.

 - 125 years from the date of creation or 50 years from the date of publication for Crown and Parliamentary material.

 - Copyright exceptions exist.
-For information on these exceptions please consult the guidance booklets published by the Intellectual Property Office.
+For information on these exceptions please consult the guidance from the Intellectual Property Office.

 A Moral Right is an intellectual property right designed to protect the creator(s) artistic integrity with regards to their work.
 Essentially a Moral Right refers to:

 The right of the author of a work to be acknowledged as the author or creator.

 The right of the author to object to false attribution.

 The right not to have his or her work subjected to ‘derogatory' treatment.